rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 <a name="getRawHDMISPD"></a>
 ## *getRawHDMISPD*

-(Version 2) Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device as raw bits.
+Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device as raw bits.

 ### Events